 Annulment is only appropriate when there are doubts about the validity of marriage.
 The basis of annulment include:

 - One spouse being under the age of legal consent, or

 - Use of force to compel the marriage.

+Someone might choose legal separation when the divorce residency requirement has not been met, to keep certain benefits, or for religious reasons.
 Generally, California courts cannot approve legal separation without the consent of both parties.
-The spouses can later convert legal separation into marriage dissolution; in such cases the California residency requirement may not apply.
+The spouses can later convert legal separation into a divorce; in such cases the California residency requirement may not apply.